Last Updated on 20th December 2020 by Emma

 And if it was your thrifty Grandma talking I bet she talked about old fashioned living, the way it had to be.

 It had to be because in those days you didn’t have credit cards and many people didn’t have bank accounts, being paid in cash every week.

+Once your cash was gone that was it.
 You might not have had much, but one thing you didn’t have was debt.

 Unfortunately many people no longer have access to a thrifty Grandma.

 Because their Grandparents aren’t that old and didn’t grow up in the Great Depression or even through the war.

 As a result, our society reminiscences about old fashioned living without any real knowledge of what it was like to live it.